defold/defold.github.io/_posts/2024-09-23-Defold-cloud-builder-improvementas.md

 Once you have the above mentioned software installed follow these steps to install and run the Defold cloud builders:

-1) Authorize to Google Cloud and create Application default credentials:
+#### Step 1 - Authorize to Google Cloud and create Application default credentials

+You need to have a Google account when downloading the Docker container images for the build servers.
+We require a Google account so that we can monitor and ensure fair use of the public container registry and temporarily suspend accounts which download images excessively.

 ```sh
 gcloud auth application-default login
 ```

-2) Configure Docker to use Artifact registries:
+#### Step 2 - Configure Docker to use Google Cloud when authenticating

+Docker needs to be configured to use `gcloud` as a credential helper when downloading container images from the public container registry at `europe-west1-docker.pkg.dev`.

 ```sh
 gcloud auth configure-docker europe-west1-docker.pkg.dev
 ```

+#### Step 3 - Verify that Docker and Google Cloud are configured correctly

-3) Check that everything set up correctly by pulling base image (make sure Docker Desktop is running!):
+Verify that Docker and Google Cloud are set up successfully by pulling the base image used by all of the build server container images.
+Make sure that Docker Desktop is running before running the command below:

 ```sh
 docker pull --platform linux/amd64 europe-west1-docker.pkg.dev/extender-426409/extender-public-registry/extender-base-env:latest
 ```

-4) Clone `Extender` repository and switch to cloned repository root folder:
+#### Step 4 - Clone `Extender` repository

+With Docker and Google Cloud correctly set up we are almost ready to start the servers.
+Before we can start the server we need to clone the Git repository containing the build server:

 ```sh
 git clone https://github.com/defold/extender.git
 cd extender
 ```

-5) Download prebuilt jars:
+#### Step 5 - Download prebuilt jar files

+Next step is to download the prebuilt server jar (`extender.jar`) and additional tools jar (`manifestmergetool.jar`):

 ```sh
 TMP_DIR=$(pwd)/server/_tmp